Mashadi Jamil Amirov: Biography

-Mashadi Jamil Amirov was born in Shusha in 1875. he received his first education at madrasa.
-When Mashad Jalil was 12 his father Karbalayi Amiraslan died, then he started selling peas in the Shusha's square and therefore stopped his education.
+Mashadi Jamil Amirov was born in Shusha in 1875.
+He received his first education at madrasa.
+When Mashad Jalil was 12, his father Karbalayi Amiraslan died, then he started selling peas in the Shusha's square and therefore stopped his education.
 After some time, Mashadi Jamil is known as a tailor in Shusha.

 In 1911 he went to Istanbul to study music.
 He lived and studied in Istanbul for nearly two years.
-Mashadi Jamil had acting as a promoter of Azerbaijani music in Turkey.
-Turkish people had seen to play tar on chest for the first time in Mashadi Jamil's performance.
+Mashadi Jamil acted as a promoter of Azerbaijani music in Turkey.
+Turkish people were seen to play tar on the chest for the first time in Mashadi Jamil's performance.
 Turkish magazine "Shahbal" had published a great article about Mashadi Jamil and Azerbaijani music.

 Russian Empire did not allow Mashadi Jamil, who wanted to open a music school in the city after returning to Ganja.
 But Jamil Amirov opened a mugham course.
-This course features artists such as Seyid Shushinski, Bulbul, Zulfu Adigozalov, Ali Javad oghlu, Abdurrahman Farajov and Musa Shushinski.
+This course featured artists such as Seyid Shushinski, Bulbul, Zulfu Adigozalov, Ali Javad oghlu, Abdurrahman Farajov and Musa Shushinski.
 After the establishment of the USSR in 1921, Mashadi Jamil created a drama troupe in Ganja.
-The troupe had performed with musical dramas and opera performances in Ganja, Shaki and Gazakh for nearly two years.
+The troupe performed with musical dramas and opera performances in Ganja, Shaki and Gazakh for nearly two years.

 In 1923, Mashadi Jamil finally got permission to open a music school in Ganja and in the first year 39 students were admitted to the school.
 Mashadi Jamil's son Fikret Amirov, Ganbar Huseynli, Telman Hajiyev and many others are graduates of this school.
 In addition, he had taught tar at the school and also led the orchestra of folk instruments.
 Later, the school grew and became a musical college in 1928–1929 school year.

 Mashadi Jamil Amirov died in Ganja in 1928 and was buried in this city.